hydpy-dev/hydpy/hydpy/docs/rst/programming_style.rst

 Defensive programming
 ---------------------

-HydPy should be applicable by researchers and practitioners who are no Python experts and may have little experience in programming in general.
+*HydPy* is intended to be applicable by researchers and practitioners who are no Python experts and may have little experience in programming in general.
-Hence, it is desirable to anticipate errors due to misleading input as good as possible and report them as soon as possible.
+Hence, it is desirable to anticipate errors due to misleading input as thorough as possible and report them as soon as possible.
 So, in contradiction to `PEP 8`_, it is often preferable to not just expose the names of simple public attributes.
-Whenever sensible, use protected attributes (usually the basic |property| objects or the more specific properties provided by module |propertytools|) to assure that the internal states of objects remain consistent.
-One example is that it is not allowed to assign an unknown string to the `outputfiletype` of an instance of class |SequenceManager| :
+Whenever sensible, use protected attributes (defined by |property| or the more specific property features provided by module  |propertytools|) to assure that the internal states of objects remain consistent.
+One example is that it is not allowed to assign an unknown string to the `outputfiletype` of an instance ofclass |SequenceManager| :

 >>> from hydpy.core.filetools import SequenceManager
 >>> sm = SequenceManager()